ArachitaP/pwn.college_Arachita/ComprehendingCommands.md

 hacker@commands~hidden-files:/$ cat .flag-115902894710803
 pwn.college{Yx3nz7ujBlvI5MMFbNy-9cumWlv.QXwUDO0wCOykjNzEzW}
 ```
+### New Learning
+I learned how to find hidden files.

+## Making directories
+Now, go forth and create a /tmp/pwn directory and make a college file in it!
+Then run /challenge/run, which will check your solution and give you the flag.
 ### Solve
 I first made a directory with the required name using the mkdir command.
 I then changed the directory to the new directory created by using cd command followed by making the college file in the required directory.
 **Flag:-** pwn.college{EjvoaXZtBmFu7iuJ-Cx0cWQsH3A.QXxMDO0wCOykjNzEzW}